5 Fireplace Maintenance Tasks to Complete Every Fall

 Check the brickwork in your fireplace for wear.
 Check the damper, as well—it should open and close easily.
 Look into the smoke chamber above the damper to see if it has a buildup of soot.
 Again, call your chimney professional for service if you see any of those telltale signs.

 Chimney safety should be a high priority for every homeowner.
-With regular maintenance, your fireplace and chimney can give you years of wonderful service.
+With regular fireplace maintenance, your favorite source of heat can give you years of wonderful service.
 A chimney professional can spot things that even a diligent homeowner could miss.
 Call on a pro to do regular cleanings and safety checks as a part of your home maintenance routine.
 Then throw another log on the fire, sit back, and enjoy.